Trans-Arabian Pipeline: Technical features

 The Trans-Arabian Pipeline was 1214 km long with a diameter of 30 in and 31 inches.
 When constructed, it was the world's largest oil pipeline system.
 The initial capacity of the pipeline was 300000 oilbbl/d (bpd), eventually rising to a maximum capacity of about 500000 oilbbl/d with the addition of several more pumping stations.

-While the pipeline was considered groundbreaking and innovative at the time it was built, were it still operational to this day it would be considered somewhat outdated — nowadays, most modern long-distance pipelines constructed beginning in the second half of the twentieth century have been built to a diameter of 42 in or 48 in and are thus able to transport considerably more crude oil per day than Tapline did in its heyday.
+While the pipeline was considered groundbreaking and innovative at the time it was built, were it still operational to this day it would be considered somewhat outdated.
+Most modern long-distance pipelines constructed in the second half of the twentieth century were built to a diameter of 42 in or 48 in and are able to transport considerably more crude oil per day than the Tapline did in its heyday.
 The pipeline was supplied from the oil fields near Abqaiq.